-“Ditto,” she said, “We still have the brownstone, I couldn’t bear to sell it.
-Derek has dreams of living there when the kids go to college, but, who knows.
+“Ditto,” she said, “We kept the brownstone, I just couldn’t bear to sell it.
+Derek totally dreams about living there when the kids go to college, but who knows.
 I like it out here, it’s quiet and this town has the most interesting people.
-I mean look at this.
-It’s a random Tuesday morning and here we are, sitting in a playground and I am telling you about my haunted house.”
+I mean look at us!
+It’s a random Tuesday morning and here we are sitting in a playground and talking about my haunted house.”

 “I was sitting on the floor opening boxes and I misplaced my exacto knife.
-I heard stomping around upstairs so I called to my husband, asking if he could grab one for me and bring it down.
-‘Yeah, hang on a second,’ he called back.
-It was a bit harsh, but I figured he might be in the middle of something.
+I heard stomping around upstairs so I called to my husband, asking him to grab one for me and bring it down.
+He called back, ‘Yeah, hang on a second.’
+It sounded a bit harsh, but I figured he might be in the middle of something.

 “I stood up to stretch my legs and grab a glass of water at the sink.
-I was turning off the tap when I looked out the window and saw Derek, his arms filled with boxes, walking out of the barn and towards the house.
-I seriously didn’t believe my eyes for a minute.
-It had been, at most, like, two minutes since I had called up to him and he had answered from upstairs.
-There was no way that he could be walking out of the barn.
+I was turning off the tap when I looked out the window and saw Derek.
+His arms were filled with boxes and he walking out of the barn towards the house.
+I seriously didn’t believe my eyes for a second.
+It had been at most, like, two minutes since I’d called up to him for the knife.
+There was no way he could be walking out of the barn.
 But he was.”

 “So who the hell answered you?”
 I asked.

 “Right?
 I totally freaked out.
-I mean, I literally stared at him for a moment and took off out the back door saying, ‘Oh, my God.
+I mean, I literally stared at him for a second then took off out the back door screaming, ‘Oh, my God.
 Oh, my God.
-Oh, my God.’ and pretty much ran into Derek, knocking the boxes out of his hands.
+Oh, my God.’
+I ran into him, knocked the boxes out of his hands and almost fell over.
 He thought I had seen a mouse or something.
-Come on!
-I kill the mice and spiders.
-He’s too afraid of them.”
+Which is a total joke, he knows that I am the mouse and spider killer in our family!”

 “Did you guys search the house?”
 I asked.

 “Totally.
-Derek stomped into the house, all puffed up, yelling, ‘Hello?
+Derek stomped into the house all puffed up, yelling, ‘Hello?
 Sir?’
-Which we laughed about later, but he walked through the entire house.
+Which we laughed about later.
+But, yeah, he walked through the entire house.
 He even climbed up those stairs that go up to our attic, you know, the ones you pull down from the ceiling?
 He didn’t find anyone!
-I would have thought I had imagined it, but it was so real.”
+If the voice hadn’t been so real I would have thought I had imagined it.”

 “I would have sold the house immediately,” I said, honestly.

 “Ha!”
 She laughs, giving my arm a light slap.
-“I mean, of course it freaked me out, but I just, like, sort of got wrapped up in unpacking and didn’t think too much about it.
+“I mean, of course it freaked me out but I just, like, got wrapped up in unpacking and didn’t think too much about it.
 At the time, the Trips were only three years old, so I had my hands full.”